HeForShe: History

-A special event was held to kick-start the HeForShe movement on 20 September 2014 at the headquarters of the United Nations in New York City.
+A special event was held to start the HeForShe movement on 20 September 2014 at the headquarters of the United Nations in New York City.
 It was hosted by UN Women Goodwill Ambassador Emma Watson, whose speech about her call to involve men and boys in promoting gender equality was widely circulated via social media.
 The video of the launch has over 11 million online views and there were 1.1 million #HeForShe tweets by more than 750,000 different users within two weeks.
 The launch was named by Twitter as a catalytic moment of 2014 and painted the hashtag on its wall in its HQ.

 At that event, UN Women made a call to mobilize the first 100,000 men in the movement, a goal successfully reached in just three days.
 Former United States President Barack Obama, actor Matt Damon, singer Harry Styles, and UN Secretary-General António Guterres are among some of the high-profile males featured on the site.
 As of July 2020, over 220 000 people have committed online in India, 200 000 in Rwanda, 170 000 in the Democratic Republic of Congo, 150 000 in the US and 130 000 in Mexico.

 HeForShe was launched by UN Women's Executive Director Phumzile Mlambo-Ngcuka and led by her former Senior Advisor Elizabeth Nyamayaro until 2019.
 Since then, HeForShe has been led by Edward Wageni, former director of Save The Children International Kenya.